 As part of the job advert we'll include a link to a short, online application form – to make it as easy as possible to apply for a job at Supercool.

 The short form will ask for some information, including your contact details.

 We’ll also ask you to attach your CV, as it’s an easy way for you to send us practical details about you and any jobs you've had.
 We don't ask for specific educational qualifications for any of our jobs, so things like GCSEs, A Levels, degrees etc. (along with some other identifying details) will be hidden before the hiring panel reviews your application.

-We'll also ask you to write a Cover Letter.
-This is so you can tell us a bit more about you as a person outside of work; also, what you’re excited about for the role, what strengths you can bring to Supercool – and why you’d like to join the team.
+We'll also ask you to write a Cover Letter, or tell us about a website you like, or an issue you solved recently.
+This is so we can get to know you a bit better outside of your CV.
+This is your chance to let us know what excites you about the role, what strengths you can bring to Supercool – and why you’d like to join the team.
 It's your opportunity to convince us to hire you.
 We’re more interested in what you have to say rather than your writing style or grammatical accuracy – but do run your letter through a spellcheck before sending!